TDAkory/RustLearn/Basics/LanguageFeatures/14_concurrency.md

 ## Using Message Passing to Transfer Data Between Threads

+Rust’s standard library provides an implementation of channels.
+A channel is a general programming concept by which data is sent from one thread to another.

 ```rust
 // mpsc stands for multiple producer, single consumer.
 use std::sync::mpsc;